shibatch/tlfloat/CODE_OF_CONDUCT.md

 behavior of project participants, not the conditions for the use of the software.
 The existence of a code of conduct makes it possible to check whether each participant is behaving in a way that is desirable for the project.
+If companies continue to free-ride on OSS, this will become visible to the public and subject to social criticism.
+It would be a serious PR loss for a company if it were to make the news that the company gets disciplined in a prominent OSS project.
+Therefore, we can expect that companies will voluntarily make contributions even without a request from the project side.

+What our guidelines require is that each participant takes action to discourage free-riding.
+Thus, even if a participant's company is free-riding, that company will not be immediately denounced.
+A company's free-riding will only be brought to attention if it becomes a problem over some extended period of time.
 For companies, it is only when their own employees participate in a project that they need to comply with the intent of the code of conduct, which is usually long after the company has started using the software.
-What our guidelines are requesting is that each participant takes action to deter free-riding, and the fact that a participant's company is free-riding would only be highlighted if it becomes a large problem.
-In other words, the use of the software itself can be started easily, and minor violations can be tolerated.
+Thus, the use of the software itself can be started easily, and minor violations can be tolerated.
 In addition, companies can decide the budget for their contribution to OSS projects on their own discretion.

-This would mean, at first glance, that companies could continue to free-ride without worrying about the guidelines by silently continuing to use the software without having their employees participate in the project.
-However, for companies that use OSS extensively, not being involved in the projects at all would cause various practical disadvantages.
+At first glance, this might seem to mean that companies can continue to free-ride without worrying about the guidelines by silently allowing their employees to continue using the software without having them participate in the project.
+However, for companies that use OSS extensively, not being involved in OSS projects at all would cause various practical disadvantages.
 In addition, if the status of OSS use and contribution to the project by each company becomes clear, the existence of large OSS user companies that continue to free-ride in silence will naturally emerge.

-This also means that only companies that use OSS on a large scale will be substantially affected by our guidelines.
-This has the added benefit of expanding the use of OSS by supporting companies that use OSS on a small scale.
+This may also mean that little-known companies will not be subject to much public scrutiny, and only well-known companies that use OSS on a large scale will be significantly affected by the guidelines.
+However, this has the advantage of supporting companies that use OSS on a small scale, thereby expanding the use of OSS.
 Rather than going around pointing out every minor violation, we can expect to bring long-term benefits to the OSS ecosystem by fostering companies that use OSS on a large scale.
+What is important is visibility into the use of OSS in each company, and for this purpose, it may be reasonable to mandate a usage indication in the distribution license.

 You might be wondering why our guidelines target only companies, even though individuals are also free-riding.
 This is due to the